feigroup/TVDN/readme.md

 ##  Examples

-You may find a demo in
+You may find demo for MEG and fMRI data in demo folder.